kevthunder/intuitive-coding/readme.md

 ## Rule 1 - Write your code as you would oraly explain what it does

-To achieve perfect readybility allmost all you code should explicitely and precisely tell someone that read it what it does even if that person have limited knowledge of the language you are usig.
+To achieve perfect readybility, your code should be as easy to read as a book even if that person have limited knowledge of the language you are using.
 Not an easy thing to do, but why not begin by writing code as you naturaly talk.
 When you start codding a function just tell to yourself what this function do without thinking too much about it and do not get too technical, then write that as code.

 - The subject is the object
 - The verb is the function